 The table below lists the latest releases for every branch.
 (For an explanation of the numbering, see our release strategy.)
 All releases can be found at /source/old.
 A list of mirror sites can be found here.

-When building a release for the first time, please make sure to look at the README and INSTALL files in the distribution.
+When building a release for the first time, please make sure to look at the INSTALL file in the distribution along with any NOTES file applicable to your platform.
 If you have problems, look at the FAQ, which can be found online.
+If you still need more help, then join the openssl-users email list and post a question there.

 PGP keys for the signatures are available from the OMC page.
 Current members that sign releases include Richard Levitte and Matt Caswell.